education.vic.gov.au

 Where the person does/did not work with children in their current or immediate past employment, the principal or delegate must make reasonable efforts to determine if there are any past employers that could reasonably attest to the person’s suitability for child connected work.
 If no such employer exists or if the person has never worked with children this should be noted on the recruitment records.

 Where the panel assesses the applicant as not suitable to work with children as a result of these questions, no employment offer should be made.
-Where the questions were asked after the employment offer was made (but noting the applicant must not have started until the child safety questions and other pre-employment checks have taken place), and the responses raise child safety concerns, schools must contact the Employee Conduct Branch for advice on:
+Where the questions were asked after the employment offer was made (but noting the applicant must not have started until the child safety questions and other pre-employment checks have taken place), and the responses raise child safety concerns, schools must contact the Conduct and Integrity Division for advice on:

 Employment offer